VladUsatii/p2pspec/SENDING_DATA.md

 This article explains to how to send data to a peer.

+## ⚠️  READ BEFORE FOLLOWING TUTORIAL

+* Transaction can be created at ```gemcoin/core/makeTransaction.py```.
+DO NOT PACK TRANSACTION INTO Hello(0x..).
+This will be handled by the client!
+If you do this, your data will be nullified by the peers and you may be blocked.
+* Blocks can be mined at ```memory/mining.py```.
+They are saved as ```saved_block_{blocknum}```.
+Copy the file contents and use for your block proposal.
+* Subprotocol transactions must be coordinated through external governance criteria.
+These protocols aren't created by Gemcoin and we are not liable for any damage done to your node.

 ## Transactions

 Using ```peers/sendingData.py```, you will be prompted to enter whether you want to send a transaction, a block, or a subprotocol transaction.
 If you enter ```1```, you are going to be asked to paste a raw transaction before the serialization/protocol encapsulation.